The Flatfile Command Line Interface (CLI) provides tools to develop, deploy, and manage Listeners in your Flatfile environment.

 npx flatfile deploy ./src/listener.ts --ci

-Deploy multiple agents to the same environment by specifying unique slugs:
+Deploy multiple agents to the same environment using unique slugs:

 npx flatfile deploy --slug agent-one